romansen47/webchess/README.md

 This is docker running webchess on debian wheezy

 # Configuration
 If You want to use your own external database, You need to adjust the config.php file.
+For Raspberry pi3 building from Dockerfile on rpi needed.

 # Building
 docker build -t webchess .